History in the Making: The Heritage of the Assemblies of God

 History in the Making highlights the modern-day Pentecostal revival and the formation of the Assemblies of God in 1914.
 The video was originally produced in 1999 as an orientation piece for tours of the Assemblies of God national office.
 It has been edited for local church use and features updated music, narration, and graphics.
 History in the Making is an excellent tool for understanding and sharing the history of the Assemblies of God and is useful for membership classes and other church education needs.
 (Updated: 2008 / Length: 8 minutes 50 seconds)

-History in the Making is available for free download in .wmv (windows media video) or mp4 formats:
+History in the Making is available for free download: MP4 video (zip file)

 Fully Committed: 100 Years of the Assemblies of God